pkardas/notes/books/ddia.md

 - no distinction between numbers and strings
 - no data schema

-Despite flaws of JSON, XML and CSV they are good enough for many purposes and thy will remain popular.
+Despite flaws of JSON, XML and CSV they are good enough for many purposes, and they will remain popular.

 JSON is less verbose than XMAL, but still uses a lot of space - this might be an issue when you are dealing with terabytes of data.
 This led to the development of binary encodings for JSON - BSON, BJSON, UBJSON, BISON.
 XMAL has also